Premieres Friday, May 14 at 9 p.m. on PBS, pbs.org/gperf and the PBS Video app

 - Simone Eccleston, Director of Hip Hop Culture and Contemporary Music, Kennedy Center

 - Kamilah Forbes, Executive Producer, Apollo Theater

-- Ralph Remington, Director, City of San Francisco Arts Commission
+- Ralph Remington, Director of Cultural Affairs, San Francisco Arts Commission

 - Danny Burstein, Tony-nominated actor, “Moulin Rouge”